medialab/docdocdoc/README.md

 #### get_function

-Function returning a dict with the different part for a function (or class) documentation (i.e. name, description, article...).
+Function returning a dict with the different part for a function (or class) documentation (i.e. name, description, article.).

 *Arguments*